History of Kehlani in Timeline

 Kehlani

-Kehlani Ashley Parrish, an American singer, songwriter, and dancer from Oakland, California, gained initial recognition as a member of the teen pop group PopLyfe in 2011.
-Their career has since evolved into a successful solo act, showcasing their musical talent and artistry.
+Kehlani Ashley Parrish is an American singer, songwriter, and dancer from Oakland, California.
+Kehlani initially gained recognition as a member of the teen pop group PopLyfe in 2011.
+They have since established themselves as a solo artist in the music industry.

-In August 2017, while traveling to Australia, Kehlani received a "Kirituhi", a Māori tattoo, from a New Zealand artist.
-The tattoo represents family and guidance through adversity.
+In August 2017, during their travels to Australia, Kehlani received a "Kirituhi", a Māori tattoo from a New Zealand artist, whom they flew from New Zealand to Sydney, Australia to complete.

-On January 5, 2018, Kehlani posted a photo to Instagram showing that their hand tattoo of the word "woke" had been covered up with a lotus flower.
+On January 5, 2018, Kehlani posted a photo to Instagram showing that their hand tattoo of the word "woke" had been covered up with a lotus flower; they stated that they felt that their "hand would speak for [them] before [they] even got a chance to open [their] mouth".

 In April 2018, Kehlani spoke about their sexuality on Twitter, stating, "I'm queer.
 Not bi, not straight.
 I'm attracted to women, men, REALLY attracted to queer men, non-binary people, intersex people, trans people. lil poly pansexual".